 This is a rare opportunity to visit Rio Tinto Kennecott Utah Copper’s property in the Oquirrh Mountains.
 Our tour on this expansive private property will include sage-steppe, maple and oak habitats.
 Some easy walking is involved.
 Possible species include: Green-tailed Towhee, Lazuli Bunting, Black-headed Grosbeak, Bullock’s Oriole, Gray Flycatcher, Juniper Titmouse, Pinyon Jay, Mountain Bluebird, and Virginia’s Warbler.
 Meet at the Davis County Legacy Events Center.

 7am – 3pm

 |Utah County Hotspots

 Visit Rocky Mountain scrub oak and pinyon-juniper habitats.
-This is a highly productive trip with a variety of species including Blue and Black-headed Grosbeaks, Common Grackle, Lazuli Bunting, Virginia’s Warbler, Black-throated Gray Warbler, Common Bushtit, Juniper Titmouse, Pinyon Jay, and Bullock’s Oriole.
+This is a highly productive trip with a variety of species including Blue and Black-headed grosbeaks, Common Grackle, Lazuli Bunting, Virginia’s Warbler, Black-throated Gray Warbler, Common Bushtit, Juniper Titmouse, Pinyon Jay, and Bullock’s Oriole.
 Approximately 90 species have been seen on this trip.
-Bring own lunch and water.
 Meet at the Payson Wal-Mart, 1052 Turf Farm Road.
 Southbound I-15 take the 2nd Payson exit.